Issuing Office: Vice Chancellor for University Advancement

 To ensure that donations/gifts (referred to as charitable donations in this document) are deposited, tracked and acknowledged in accordance with University Advancement (UA) policies.
 University Advancement is the reporting agent from the Chancellor’s Office to the President’s Office for all charitable donations.

-All departments @ UMB
+Applicable to: All departments @ UMB

 The University Advancement Office is the official office on campus to receive charitable donations.
 Therefore, all charitable donations, including gifts-in-kind, to UMass Boston are to be forwarded to University Advancement the same day they are received.
 UA will perform all official UMass Boston stewardship functions for receipting, depositing, tracking and proper tax acknowledgement for charitable donations from donors.